 Software development is a process of writing, maintaining, and extending source code to create software products.
 In a broad sense, software development includes all that is involved between the conception of the software through to the final manifestation of the software.

 The process of improving internal attributes of a software product (e.g. readability, maintainability) without modifying any of its existing external functionality.

 Procedures and considerations for getting a well engineered, reliable and maintained software.

 Written text or illustration that accompanies computer software to explain how it operates or how to use it.

 Management of changes to files.
 Also known as revision control, source control, or source management.

 Installing scientific software from source requires a system for setting up (configuring) software to compile and link (build) the code according to the user's specific platform and needs.

-Tools that support different aspects of software development, such as editors, integrated development environments, performance measurement and analysis tools, memory checkers, and debuggers.
+Programming languages as well as tools that support various aspects of software development, such as editors, integrated development environments, performance measurement and analysis tools, and memory checkers.